didajapa/rock-paper-scissors/readme.md

 1. Remove the logic that plays exactly five rounds
 2. Create three buttons, one for each selection.
 Add eventlistener tot the buttons that call playRound function.
 3. Add div for results and change console.log into DOM methods.
+4. Display running score, and announce winner of the game once a player reaches 5 points